caseyjlaw/FRB121102/README.md

 This repository contains computational notebooks with analysis related to the repeating fast radio burst FRB121102.

 ## Requirements
 To view the analysis (warts and all!), you can simply load the Jupyter notebooks or view them on github.
+The best starting place is [demo_FRB121102.ipynb].

 To reproduce the analysis presented in the publication, you need [rtpipe](https://github.com/caseyjlaw/rtpipe), a Python library for analyzing millisecond interferometric data (particularly from the [Very Large Array](https://science.nrao.edu/facilities/vla)).
 Instructions for installation are given on github, but in short you need: